 Beth Willer, Artistic Director

-In addition to her work with Lorelei, Willer has served as the conductor of various professional and collegiate ensembles.
-Currently, Willer is Assistant Professor and Director of Choral Activities at Bucknell University where she leads the Bucknell Camerata and Chorale.
-Most recently, she served as Resident Conductor of the Radcliffe Choral Society, conductor of The Boston Conservatory Women’s Chorus, and chorus master for the Boston Modern Orchestra Project.
-A passionate educator and conductor of young artists, Willer has also led ensembles at the Boston University Tanglewood Institute, The Walnut Hill School, New England Conservatory’s Preparatory School, The Boston Arts Academy, and Memorial High School in Eau Claire, Wisconsin.
-A versatile and vibrant clinician, Willer also enjoys guest work as a conductor, engaging with community choruses, church choirs, high school choirs, and regional and state honor choirs.
+Willer is Assistant Professor and Director of Choral Activities at Bucknell University where she leads the Bucknell University Choirs.
+Previous work includes conducting posts at Harvard University and The Boston Conservatory, and preparations for conductors of the Boston Symphony, Boston Modern Orchestra Project, and Odyssey Opera.
+A passionate educator and conductor of young artists, Willer has led ensembles at Boston University's Tanglewood Institute, The Walnut Hill School, New England Conservatory’s Preparatory School, and The Boston Arts Academy.
+A versatile and vibrant clinician, Willer also enjoys work as a guest conductor for student and professional ensembles alike.

 Willer holds a DMA and MM from Boston University, B.A. from Luther College.
 Her teachers include Ann Howard Jones, Weston Noble, Jameson Marvin, and Mark Shapiro.